leclair-7/CarND-Behavioral-Cloning-P3/WRITEUP.md

 [image6]: ./examples/flipped-notflipped.png "Flipped Not Flipped"
 [image7]: ./examples/brightness-original.png "Brightness Changed"

-# **Behavioral Cloning Project**

-#### Part of Udacity's Self Driving Car Nanodegree
+## Rubric Points
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---

-#### Purpose:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

-This file is a less school-ish version of the WRITEUP.md file.
-It was edited to glean the repo.
-In depth descriptions of the program begin with the "Model Architecture and Training Strategy" section.

----

-#### 1. Included Files:
+### Files Submitted & Code Quality

+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

+My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results

-#### 2. Build Instructions
+#### 2. Submission includes functional code
-Using the Udacity Self Driving Car Simulator, the drive.py file, and the model.h5 file the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator, my drive.py file, and the model.h5 file the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-#### 3. Description of some Files
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.